Link Search Menu Expand Document Documentation Menu

 The query returns the following results:

-Example 5: Calculate the maximum of a field
+Example 5: Calculating the count by a span

 The query returns the following results: